iggallagher/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ian Gallagher is a PhD student in Statistics in the School of Mathematics at the University of Bristol.
+Ian Gallagher is a PhD student in Statistics at the School of Mathematics, University of Bristol.
 His research interests include using graph embeddings to find interesting structure in real-world networks.